OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 <p align="justify">
-If you want to fill in data during prototype creation you can do this by clicking left button(with test-tube icon) placed next to the element you wish to update.
+If you want to fill in data during prototype creation you can do this by clicking left button(with test-tube icon), placed next to the element you wish to update.
 After that, modal will appear where you will be able to update element contents.
 </p>

 <p align="center">